DR ALASTAIR MORRIS | MBChB MRCOG FRCSEd FRANZCOG MD

 Gynaecology Practice

-From 30 September 2025, Dr Alastair Morris will no longer be accepting referrals for new private patients through his rooms.
+Dr Alastair Morris will no longer be accepting referrals for new private patients through his rooms.

+Dr Morris will continue to provide public gynaecology care at Royal North Shore Hospital.
 With specialist expertise in both general gynaecology and minimally invasive (laparoscopic) surgery, Dr Morris remains committed to helping women access safe, effective, and compassionate care.

 OBSTETRICIAN, GYNAECOLOGIST AND LAPAROSCOPIC GYNAECOLOGICAL SURGEON